 Nearly all of the world’s most innovative, successful and wealthy companies…are those which are not only intangible asset intensive and dependent, but also that wield, manage, and effectively safeguard their knowledge-base assets, ala intellectual, structural, and relationship capital effectively, genuinely, and lucratively.

-Michael D. Moberly September 10, 2018 St. Louis – Intangible Asset Strategist and Risk Specialist firstname.lastname@example.org ‘Business Intangible Asset Blog’ where attention span and action really matter!
+Michael D. Moberly September 10, 2018 St. Louis – Intangible Asset Strategist and Risk Specialist email@example.com ‘Business Intangible Asset Blog’ (Since May 2006) where attention span, business realities, and solutions meet!